fsemiz/Introduction-To-Data-Structures/IntroductionToDataStructures-Part-I.md

 In computer science, an array data structure, or simply an array, is a data structure consisting of a collection of elements (values or variables), each identified by at least one array index or key.
 An array is stored such that the position of each element can be computed from its index tuple by a mathematical formula.
 The simplest type of data structure is a linear array, also called one-dimensional array.

-The key point about an array is we have constant time access to read and write.
+The key point about an array is we have constant time access to read and write, O(1) operation.

     constant_time_access = array_addr + element_size x (i - first_index)